 10. Neutrality: Work that requires or benefits from a neutral third party such as, but not limited to, audits, facilitation, or analysis.

-The City shall have authority to determine the need to contract out work, subject to the limitations of this article.
-The Union may challenge the City’s determination through the grievance process if none of the exceptions in Section 1 apply.Section 2.
+The City shall have the sole authority and final determination on the need to contract out work.
+If the Union believes that the City has engaged in contracting out that is inconsistent with the guidelines in the Article, it may submit a grievance at steps 1 and 2 of the grievance procedure.
+Contracting out decisions are not subject to arbitration.

+Section 2.
 The City will provide written notice to the Union of its intent to contract out bargaining unit work.
 The written notice shall include the scope of work, the duration and cost of the contract, potentially impacted classifications, and the reason(s) from Section (A) for contracting out.

 Notice will be provided at the time the Request for Proposal is advertised or when work will be contracted out for six (6) months or longer.

-If a grievance is filed under Article X4.X4 and its subsections, the remedy under these sections shall be to provide the required notice

 The Union may request a quarterly meeting with Bureau staff to discuss information provided under this Section.
 The first quarterly meeting in each fiscal year shall be designated as the Annual Meeting”.
 The purpose of the Annual Meeting shall be to discuss bargaining unit work contracted out in the preceding fiscal year.
 The City will provide a utilization report of contracted work to be reviewed annually.

 Section 3.
 Where contracting out may result in bargaining unit employees being laid off, the City will notify the Union of any such plan to contract out before the plan is actually executed and contracting out has been done.
 The Union shall have fourteen (14) calendar days to demand to bargain.
 If no demand to bargain is made, the City may implement the contracting out.
 If the Union demands to bargain, the parties will bargain under the provisions of ORS 243.698.